 Among the networks we privately peer with are large consumer ISPs BT, Virgin Media and TalkTalk.
 We also peer with the operator of YouTube and Gmail, Google.

-Amazon Web Services runs the world's most widely used public cloud. hSo:wholesale can provide dedicated connectivity to AWS from multiple data centres.
-In Amazon's jargon we're an AWS Partner Network Technology Partner supporting AWS Direct Connect.
+Amazon Web Services runs the world's most widely used public cloud. hSo:wholesale can provide dedicated connectivity to AWS from multiple data centres, so you can use AWS Direct Connect.

 Azure is Microsoft's cloud.
 It is AWS's biggest rival in the developed world. hSo:wholesale can provide private dedicated connectivity to Azure via Azure ExpressRoute.
 We can also provide dedicated connectivity to Office 365.